 Radiation therapy for testicular cancer

-This treatment uses high-energy radiation to kill cancer cells or slow their growth.
+This treatment uses high-energy rays to kill cancer cells or slow their growth.
 In testicular cancer, radiation is mainly used to kill cancer cells that have spread to lymph nodes in patients with seminomas.
 It can also be used to treat cancer spread in the brain or spinal cord in patients with any kind of testicular cancer.

-Radiation for testicular cancer uses a focused beam from a machine outside the body.
+Radiation for testicular cancer uses focused beams from a machine outside the body.
 The treatment is much like getting an x-ray, but the radiation is stronger.
 Doctors figure out the exact dose you need.
-Then they aim the beam very carefully at the cancer to reduce the risk of side effects.
+Then they aim the beams very carefully at the cancer to reduce the risk of side effects.
 Special shields are used to protect the healthy testicle.
-Each treatment lasts only a few minutes, but the setup time -- getting you into place for treatment -- usually takes longer.
+Each treatment lasts only a few minutes, but the setup time—getting you into place for treatment—usually takes longer.

 Possible side effects